pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

      262     523    7584 tock/boards/arty-e21/src/main.rs
 ```

-(Okay, only removing 33 lines of code isn't very impressive.
+(Okay, only removing 33 lines of code might not be very impressive.
 The technique
 will pay off more as we move further along.)

+{% marginblock %}
+theme: Trivialize Content
+{% endmarginblock %}
-## Tactic: "Expr-elimination" (theme: Trivialize Content)
+## Tactic: "Expr-elimination"
+["Expr-elimination"]: #Tactic:..Expr-elimination.
+["expr-elimination"]: #Tactic:..Expr-elimination.
+["expr-eliminate"]: #Tactic:..Expr-elimination.

 Even if you were not able to replace a whole `fn` body with `loop { }`,
 you can usually simplify the `fn` bodies that remain now.

+{% marginblock %}
+themes: Trivialize Content, Identify the Unnecessary
+{% endmarginblock %}
 ### Technique: Suffix-bisection
+["Suffix-bisection"]: #Technique:.Suffix-bisection
+["suffix-bisection"]: #Technique:.Suffix-bisection

-In this case, I recommend a form of bisection where you comment out
+In this case, I recommend a form of bisection where you first
+comment out
-the latter half of the `fn`-body, and see if the problem reproduces.
+the bottom half of the original `fn`-body, and see if the problem reproduces.
-If it does, then you can delete that half.
-If it doesn't reproduce,
-then the bug relies on something in the latter half. but if you're
-lucky, it *only* relies on stuff in the latter half.

  * Why comment out the latter half?
-Well, if you comment out the first
+Well, if you comment out the top
    half, you're almost certainly going to comment out `let`-bindings
-   that the latter half relies on.
-Its easier to try the latter half
+   that the bottom half relies on.
+The top half very rarely relies
-   first.
+   on items in the bottom half.

  * If the `fn` in question has a return type, then you can usually use
-   a `loop { }` at the end for that.
-(See, "loopification" comes in
+   a `loop { }` as a tail-expression at the end of the `fn`-body to
-   handy.)
+   satisfy the return-type; a natural variant of ["loopification"][].

+If it does reproduce without the bottom half,
+then you can delete that half, and recursively process
+the top half.

+If it *doesn't* reproduce,
+then the bug relies on something in the bottom half.
+If you're
+lucky, it *only* relies on stuff in the latter half, and you can try deleting the top half now.
+But even if
+you're *"unlucky"* and the bottom half relies on stuff in the top half,
+you leave the top half in place (at least for now)
+and recursively process the bottom half, narrowing the code until you can identify
+a single statement whose presence or absence is the line between triggering the ICE or not.

+If the `fn` is too large for fit on one screen, then I
-I use `M-x forward-sexp` to identify the start and end of the `fn`-body.
+use `M-x forward-sexp` to identify the start and end of the `fn`-body.
 Then I jump to a line in the middle, and search around for the start
 of a statment in the body, and then comment out everything
 from that statement forward in `/* ... */`